halfnelson/svelte-native/docs_src/content/tutorial/05-todo-app-example.md

 #### What we just did

-To display our done items we added the `listView` to the "completed" `tabContentItem` and bound it to the `dones` variable we defined in last step.
+To display our done items we added the `listView` to the "completed" `tabViewItem` and bound it to the `dones` variable we defined in last step.

 We added an event handler to handle taps on the "completed" items.
 This handler is very similar to the handler added in the last section, except that it works on the `dones` array and not the `todos`.